 | Alex Scoble

-Alex is a former coworker who blogs about a variety of IT-related topics.
+Alex is a coworker who blogs about a variety of IT-related topics.

 | Brent Strange

-Brent is a cool dude and a great QA guy that I used to work with.
+Brent is a cool dude, a coworker and a great QA guy.
 His blog is, appropriately, focused on QA and testing technology.

 | Chris Brooks

-Chris was formerly my boss at work and is an avid board gamer and photographer.
+Chris is my "dotted-line" boss at work and an avid board gamer.
 He always has some new info about top-notch board games you may have never heard of, so if you're into them, you should check out this blog.